josdejong/mathjs/docs/configuration.md

 // range will output a matrix
 math1.range(0, 4); // Matrix [0, 1, 2, 3]

-// create an instance of math.js with configuration options var options = {
+// create an instance of math.js with configuration settings var settings = {
   matrix: {
     defaultType: 'array'
   }
 };
-var math2 = mathjs(options);
+var math2 = mathjs(settings);

 // range will output an Array
 math2.range(0, 4); // Array [0, 1, 2, 3]